 Beyond these basic skills, manufacturing employers seek incoming candidates with some computer and information technology skills, math knowledge, and any number of certifications including OSHA training, Certified Production Technician (CPT), Certified Logistics Technician (CLT), Manufacturing Technician (MT1), Certified Welder certifications, as well as others related to electrical technology, electronics, engineering, and more.

-As modern manufacturing moves forward and reshoring spurs production activity, various forms of technical education through high schools, technical colleges, community colleges and universities will be integral to empowering employees to perform at the highest level possible.
+As modern manufacturing moves forward and restoring spurs production activity, various forms of technical education through high schools, technical colleges, community colleges and universities will be integral to empowering employees to perform at the highest level possible.

 This knowledge can then be further enhanced by more specialized training done through employers’ internal training programs.